GEMI Q4 2025 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-• Total Operating Expenses: $171.7 million, flat compared to Q3; compensation expenses decreased to $72.3 million.
+• Operating Expenses: $171.7 million, flat compared to Q3; compensation expenses decreased due to a reduction in headcount.

 2. Strategic Updates and Business Highlights